jeremypoulter/cvp2ts/README.md

 Some reasons for skipping fetch include:

- * Specification is final (REC or equivalent)
+ * Specification is final (REC or equivalent).
  * Specification must be manually processed after fetching before performing extraction, e.g., in order to create a `respec` snapshot.
- * WebIDL must be manually extracted or edited, in which case refetch should be performed manually before this extraction or edit.
+ * WebIDL must be manually extracted or edited, in which case refetch should be performed manually before manual extraction or edit.

 Extracting WebIDL from a fetched specification may be skipped according to configuration control if the IDL cannot be automatically extracted or must be manually edited, e.g., to make it acceptable to the WebIDL parser.